 There are various coaching models that cater to different needs and goals within an organization.
 Understanding these approaches can help HR managers and leaders choose the best method for their teams.

-Let’s take a look at the common types of coaching in the workplace:
+Let’s take a look at the common types of coaching at work:

 1. Performance Coaching